10 Little Things to Do When You Don’t Want to Do Anything

-“I don’t feel like doing anything” may sound like simple laziness to some people, but in reality, it could be so much more than that.
+“I don’t feel like doing anything” may sound like pure laziness to some people, but in reality, it could be so much more than that.

-When I feel like this, I usually ask myself “Ok, so what do you want to do?
-Do you want to [place usually enjoyable activity here]?” and then get even sadder when the answer is no.
+When I feel like this, I usually ask myself, “Ok, so what do I want to do?
+Do I want to [place usually enjoyable activity here]?” and then get even sadder when the answer is no.

 For the most part, I have no problem focusing on what I’m doing and getting everything on my to-do list done.

-This is proof that, contrary to what many people say, lack of motivation doesn’t always come from a lack of vision, dreams or goals.
+You see, sometimes, a lack of motivation doesn’t come from a lack of vision, dreams, or goals.

-Sometimes we’re just tired.
-Sometimes, no matter how much we believe in the power of our dreams and in ourselves, feelings of despair take over.
+Sometimes, no matter how much you believe in the power of your dreams, feelings of despair take over.

 1. Dress the part